junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean is devastated, more repressed, keep himself more distant from Cas, disguises it as anger toward Cas even after Cas comes back to bunker after losing angel tablet.
 Cas is almost pushed away by Dean's angry attitude, almost leaves, but Dean regrets and apologizes immediately, confesses the curse.
 Cas proposes to sacrifice himself to save Sam and ask Dean to choose the kissing, Dean refuses, and Cas thinks Dean is too unwilling to kiss him.

 More aching from both sides, they turn to focus on bring Metatron down.
 Mean time, Crowley is torturing Kevin and other prophets, without Metatron's help, Kevin isn't saved.
 Crowley kills Kevin and more prophets, finds demon tablets.
-Metatron believes Crowley is a threat, seeks out angel tablets, starting Heaven trials, but realizes he needs Cas's grace, so really needs the curse to work.
+Metatron believes Crowley is a threat, seeks out angel tablet, starting Heaven trials, but realizes he needs Cas's grace, so really needs the curse to work.

 Metatron drowns Dean, forcing Cas to make the move.
 Cas chooses to kiss Dean to help him breathe under water, triggering the curse on Dean's lips, losing his grace to Metatron, becoming human.
 Dean is more guilty and furious, blaming himself to cause Cas to be human, distancing himself from Cas even more.
 Cas is more hurt, believing Dean is offended by the kiss and doesn't think he's useful now that he's human.